syncfusion-content/windowsforms-docs/WindowsForms/PDF/Stamp-and-Overlay.md

 lDoc.Save("Stamp.pdf")

+{% endhighlight  %}

 ## Overlay Documents

 Overlay documents support for importing pages from existing PDF documents as templates.
-This feature can be used to overlap two PDF pages one above the other.
+This feature can be used to overlap two

-[C#]
+PDF pages one above the other.

+{% highlight c# %}